bstow/origin-router.js/README.md

 ###Features
 * Route URL paths to callbacks by HTTP method
-* Flexibly match and capture variable URL subpaths as parameter arguments
+* Match and capture variable URL subpaths as parameter arguments
 * Dynamically generate URL paths from routes on the server-side and client-side
-* Handle URL path decoding and encoding effortlessly
+* Handle URL path decoding and encoding
-* Map URL paths to filepaths on the filesystem safely
+* Safely map URL paths to filepaths on the filesystem safely
 * Build advanced routing behaviors with a fully evented routing model
 * Route faster with built-in caching
-* Learn and reference with comprehensive documentation and examples

 <br>